Press coverage. We need to earn more press coverage! But how?

 The only survey took approximately 3 minutes to complete.

-This nugget was featured throughout the loanDepot PR and marketing.
+This nugget was featured throughout the loanDepot PR and marketing, such as this press release on PR Newswire.

-Thanks for sticking with us through this ultimate guide to PR polling.
+Thanks for sticking with us through this ultimate guide to public relations surveys.

 Thirsty for more?
 Have questions?
 Need advice?